fiolj/sparta/doc/web/Section_start.rst

-The 3 JPG variables allow you to specify a JPEG and/or PNG library which SPARTA uses when writing out JPEG or PNG files via the :ref:`command-dump-image` command.
+The 3 JPG variables allow you to specify a JPEG and/or PNG library which SPARTA uses when writing out JPEG or PNG files via the :ref:`command-dump-image`.
 These can be left blank if you do not use the -DSPARTA_JPEG or -DSPARTA_PNG switches discussed above in Step 4, since in that case JPEG/PNG output will be disabled.